Skip to main content

 Overview

-Nepal is a landlocked Himalayan country in South Asia bordered by India and China.
+Nepal is a Himalayan country in South Asia situated between India and China.
 It has a population of about 30 million and contains eight of the world's ten highest peaks, including Mount Everest the highest mountain in the world.
 Kathmandu is its capital and largest city.

 There were 142 ethnicities according to its National Census in 2021, and 123 spoken languages in Nepal.
 While Hinduism and Buddhism are represented by 90 per cent of the population, Nepal's constitution is secular.
 The country is religiously diverse.
 Other religions practised in Nepal include Islam, Christianity, Kiratism, Sikhism, Om Shanti, and Jainism.